RaphHaddad/blog/content/post/migrations-dacpacs.md

 When dealing with programmability objects in DbUp, you can choose to set scripts to `Always` run, this means they will run against the target database on every deployment, these scripts will need to drop objects and re-create them.
 If you're doing this with tables there will be data loss so I recommend against it.

 If you're frequently modifying fields on SQL Tables, you will need to commit multiple `SQL` files with `ALTER` statements for each set of changes.
 On the other hand, SQL Projects that generate DACPACs will have all stored procedures, functions, or tables as `CREATE` statements, so if you need to modify them, you'll modify the `CREATE` statement on the original file.
-This gives you a git history of the stored procedure or table just like any code file.
+This gives you a git history of SQL Object just like any code file.

 Over time, you could have hundreds of SQL Scripts in a migrations folder.
 This is why in terms of maintainability __DACPACs__ win!